What is the Parkmedic Program?

 Danny Dresher Memorial Scholarship for Parkmedic Training

-In April 2019, the Dresher Family lost their beloved son Danny in a tragic mountaineering accident in Alaska.
-Danny was a back country ranger at national parks in Colorado and Lake Clark National Park in Alaska, he developed a passion for providing emergency medical services in alpine environments.
+In April 2019, the Dresher Family lost their beloved son and brother, Danny, in a mountaineering accident in Alaska.
+Through Danny’s work as a back country ranger at Rocky Mountain National Park in Colorado and Lake Clark National Park in Alaska, he developed a passion for providing emergency medical services in wilderness environments.
 He constantly strove to improve both his mountaineering/rescue skills and his medical skills.
 Just prior to his death, he completed his Advanced EMT/Parkmedic training at UCSF Fresno at his own expense and was slated to be part of the Yosemite Search and Rescue team.

 His family has established the “Danny Dresher Memorial Scholarship for Parkmedic Training at UCSF Fresno” in Danny’s memory.
-These funds will be available annually to help pay tuition costs for parkmedics attending UCSF Fresno’s Parkmedic Primary Certification Course.
+These funds will be available annually to help pay tuition costs for National Park Service rangers attending UCSF Fresno’s Parkmedic Primary Certification Course.
 This program and scholarship benefits rangers, our national parks, and the public by placing more medically trained rangers in the field.
 Honor Danny’s life and the important work of parkmedics by making an online donation to the scholarship or explore other ways to make a donation.
 All donations to the UCSF Foundation at tax-deductible.